| LEFT Communitarian, Groupthink | MIDDLE and OTHER Broad spectrum | RIGHT Libertarian, Individualist |

 The left needs security in community.
 Because of psychological projection, leaders are believed

-to have the same motivation -- putting community first.
+to have the same motivation -- putting community first -- also known as "empathy".
+Empathy is

-Reflexive motivation: The right puts more faith in SELF to provide security.
+Motivation: The right puts more faith in SELF to provide security.
+Libertarians

 Left and right speak to community versus self, liberal versus conservative speak to "liberated" from rules and conformity, or "conserving" established traditions.